notacodebro/LTRMPL-1201/task1/task1.md

 (config-ospf-ar)#int hu0/0/0/3
 (config-ospf-ar-if)#exit
 (config-ospf-ar)#int lo0
+(config-ospf-ar-if)#exit
 (config-ospf-ar)#commit
 ```

-3. Add prefix-SID to each router's loopback
+## Step 3 - Add prefix-SID to each router's loopback

+In this step you will configure the prefix SID assoication for each routers loopback interface.

+> [!NOTE]
+> Ensure that you are under the OSPF process, in area 0 and configuring the loopback interfaces for the prefix-SID.

 Here are the prefix-sid absolute values for each node.
 Configure these values, commit your changes, and exit configuration mode: